-Background.-On July 22, 2010, the Department of Commerce issued antidumping and countervailing duty orders on imports of certain potassium phosphate salts from China (75 FR
+Background.-On July 10, 2014, the Department of Commerce ("Commerce") suspended an antidumping duty investigation on imports of oil country tubular goods from Ukraine (79 FR 41959, July 18, 2014).
+On September 10, 2014, Commerce issued countervailing duty orders on imports of oil country tubular goods from India and Turkey (79 FR 53688) and antidumping duty orders on imports of oil country tubular goods from India, Korea, Turkey, and Vietnam (79 FR 53691).

-42682-42684).
 The Commission is conducting reviews pursuant to section 751(c) of the Act, as amended (19 U.S.C.
-1675(c)), to determine whether revocation of the orders would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
-Provisions concerning the conduct of this proceeding may be found in the Commission's Rules of Practice and Procedure at 19 CFR parts 201, Subparts A and B and 19 CFR part 207, subparts A and F. The Commission will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct full or expedited reviews.
+1675(c)), to determine whether revocation of the orders on imports of oil country tubular goods from India, Korea, Turkey, and Vietnam and whether termination of the suspended investigation concerning imports of oil country tubular goods from Ukraine would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
+Provisions concerning the conduct of this proceeding may be found in the Commission's Rules of Practice and Procedure at 19 CFR parts 201, subparts A and B and 19 CFR part 207, subparts A and F. The Commission will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct full or expedited reviews.
 The Commission's determinations in any expedited reviews will be based on the facts available, which may include information provided in response to this notice.